Topical debate, moral dilemmas and quirky questions. Join fellow shareholders in civilised discussions of issues of interest

 Come on Mr Boro Boy.
 Please explain what is being twisted here.

-In case you didn't understand:
+In case you didn't understand: blatant

 ADJECTIVE